 This is the question we asked our experienced motorcycle accident attorney.
 First and foremost, let’s not forget that when it comes to establishing fault in motor vehicle accidents, California law looks at the comparative negligence of each party.

 California follows a system of pure comparative negligence to award damages to parties involved in car, truck, and motorcycle accidents in Los Angeles and all across the state.
 What the system does is limit each party’s compensation by the percentage of his or her own fault in the accident.
 Therefore, if a motorcyclist acted negligently, recklessly, or carelessly when lane-splitting, he or she may be deemed at fault in the crash even though the practice of splitting lanes is not illegal in California.

 Whether or not a motorcyclist was at fault for an accident in which he or she was lane-splitting depends on his/her actions and the actions of the other party involved.
 For example, if a car driver changed lanes without checking his/her rear-view or side-view mirrors, was under the influence of drugs or alcohol, or did not look at the road because he/she was sending a text, the fault will most likely be allocated to the car driver.

 However, if the motorcyclist who was lane-splitting acted negligently as well, he or she may be held liable, too.
 In order to determine what constitutes “acting negligent” when a motorcyclist is splitting lanes, it might be a good idea to review the guidelines regarding lane-splitting previously issued and enforced by the CHP:

 With California law’s neutral position regarding lane-splitting, establishing fault after a motorcycle accident that involved lane-splitting is not as simple as it seems.
-That is why it is highly advised to seek legal help from a Los Angeles motorcycle accident attorney at 310-997-0904 to get a free consultation today.
+That is why it is highly advised to seek legal help from a Los Angeles attorney at 310-997-0904 to get a free consultation today.